Establishment of menstruation in adolescents. The first periods in girls (menarche): when they begin, early signs of maturation, pathological symptoms

 TOP 10 products against cellulite

-Complete absence cellulite for many women remains a pipe dream.
-But this does not mean that one should give up.
-The following 10 foods tighten and strengthen connective tissue- eat them as often as possible!
+Complete absence cellulite remains a pipe dream for many women.
+But this does not mean that we should give up.
+The following 10 foods tighten and strengthen connective tissue– eat them as often as possible!

 11.04.2019 20:55:00

 The food we eat greatly affects our weight.
 Sports and physical activity are also important, but secondary.
-Therefore, it is necessary to carefully consider the choice of products.
+Therefore, you need to be careful when choosing products.
 Which ones make us fat?
 Find out in our article!

 11.04.2019 20:39:00

-Do you want to lose a few pounds, but not diet?
+Do you want to lose a few pounds, but not go on a diet?
 It is quite possible!
 Integrate the following tips into your daily life, and you will see how your figure changes for the better!

-Of course, you are most likely not a teenager anymore.
-But perhaps you have teenage children or teenage grandchildren, and there are girls among them.
-And these girls, most of them, will have to face a completely normal physiological phenomenon in their lives - the formation of menstrual cycles, which will be accepted by most parents and most doctors as a pathology problem.
-Analysis of communication with parents and doctors, especially in the CIS countries, showed a very unpleasant picture: more than 97-98% of doctors and parents have a very false idea of normal menstrual cycles in girls.
-Many women, now mothers, also went through many years of taking hormonal contraceptives from an early adolescence, which not only did not help, but also aggravated their problems, and for many, pregnancy and childbirth were not easy.
+Of course, you are most likely no longer a teenager.
+But perhaps you have teenage children or teenage grandchildren, and some of them are girls.
+And these girls, most of them, will have to face a completely normal physiological phenomenon of their lives - the formation of menstrual cycles, which will be accepted by most parents and most doctors as a pathological problem.
+An analysis of communication with parents and doctors, especially in the CIS countries, showed a very unpleasant picture: more than 97-98% of doctors and parents have a very false idea about normal menstrual cycles in girls.
+Many women, now mothers, have also gone through many years of taking hormonal contraceptives from an early age. adolescence, which not only did not help, but also aggravated their problems, and for many, pregnancy and childbirth were not easy.

-For some reason, it so happened that the topic of the sexual development of children was completely left aside not only in the training of medical personnel, but also in the entire community.
-Take a look at the content of health forums and websites.
-Conception of a child, pregnancy, the first 3-5 years of a child's life - these are the main topics that are discussed on the forums.
-And then there is a space.
-When you analyze the problems faced by women who want to conceive a child, the train negative consequences stretches far into the past - during their adolescence, when we all, without exception, go through a very important stage puberty, on which our future as parents will depend.
-However, due to fears and ignorance of many issues of this development, we cripple ourselves and deprive ourselves of the opportunity to become parents in the future, and allow the body to cripple illiterate specialists who have a false idea of \ u200b \ u200bthe sexual development of a child or have no such idea at all.
+For some reason, it so happened that the topic of sexual development of children was completely left aside not only in the training of medical personnel, but also by the entire public.
+Look at the content of health forums and websites.
+Conceiving a child, pregnancy, the first 3-5 years of a child’s life - these are the main topics that are discussed on the forums.
+And then a space.
+When you analyze the problems faced by women who want to conceive a child, the trail negative consequences stretches far into the past - during their adolescence, when we all, without exception, go through very important stage puberty, which will determine our future as parents.
+However, due to fears and ignorance of many issues of this development, we cripple ourselves and deprive ourselves of the opportunity to become parents in the future, and allow the body to be crippled by illiterate specialists who have a false idea about the sexual development of a child or do not have such an idea at all.

 Human sexual development has several stages, but we will talk about adolescence.
-This is a period of a new burst of metabolic processes in the body of children, which ends with puberty and the ability of a person to reproduce offspring.
-This period begins with an increase in the level of male sex hormones, both in girls and boys, therefore it is called adrenarche, at about 6-8 years old.
-Most of these hormones are produced by the adrenal cortex.
+This is a period of a new surge in metabolic processes in the body of children, which ends with puberty and the ability of a person to reproduce.
+This period begins with an increase in the level of male sex hormones in both girls and boys, which is why it is called adrenarche, at approximately 6-8 years.
+Most of These hormones are produced by the adrenal cortex.

-Why does a girl's body need male sex hormones?
-You need to know and understand that male sex hormones are the precursors of female sex hormones.
-In other words, a woman's body is a “manufacturing plant” of male sex hormones, some of which are processed into female sex hormones.
-Most doctors do not know about this, so they consider male sex hormones to be the number one enemy for women.
-But without the masculine there will never be a feminine - a law of nature, not invented by us and acting outside of our consciousness and desire.
-(Read more on this topic in the article on male sex hormones).
+Why does a girl’s body need male sex hormones?
+It is necessary to know and understand that male sex hormones are precursors to female sex hormones.
+In other words, a woman’s body is a “production plant” of male sex hormones, some of which are processed into female sex hormones.
+Most doctors don’t know about this, so they consider male sex hormones to be enemy number one for women.
+But without the masculine there will never be a feminine - a law of nature, not invented by us and operating outside of our consciousness and desire.
+(Read more about this topic in the article on male sex hormones).

-After the adrenarche period, the Telarche comes.
-Telarche is an engorgement of the mammary glands, which is a sign of the beginning of a new stage of puberty.
-Menarche (first menstruation) usually begins 2-3 years after the onset of thelarche.
+After the period of adrenarche, thelarche occurs.
+Thelarche is engorgement of the mammary glands, which is a sign of the beginning of a new stage of puberty.
+Menarche (first menstruation) usually begins 2-3 years after thelarche appears.

-Over the past 150 years, the age of girls who start menstruating has become significantly younger.
-Average age the appearance of menarche depends on race, food, place of residence (city, countryside), hereditary factors, body weight, and other factors.
-About 30 years ago, the average age was about 14.5 years in many countries, however, these figures have now dropped to 12.4 years.
-About 10% of girls start menstruating at age 11, and 90% of adolescents start menstruating at 13.75.
-By the age of 15, 98% of girls are menstruating.
+Over the past 150 years, the age at which girls begin menstruating has become significantly younger.
+Average age the appearance of menarche depends on race, nutrition, place of residence (city, countryside), hereditary factors, body weight, and other factors.
+About 30 years ago the average age was about 14.5 years in many countries, however, these figures have now dropped to 12.4 years.
+About 10% of girls begin menstruating at age 11, and 90% of adolescents begin menstruating at age 13.75.
+By age 15, 98% of girls have menstruated.

-The age window at which a woman can conceive and bear children, which is called reproductive age, has expanded significantly over the past 200 years.
-Another 100-150 years ago, most women had menopause at the age of 40.
-Modern women menstruate up to 50-55 years.
-This is due to the fact that the life expectancy of people has increased significantly and in many countries is 70-80 years.
-Therefore, the age of the onset of menstrual cycles has also become younger.
+The age window when a woman can conceive and give birth to children, called her reproductive age, has expanded significantly over the past 200 years.
+Another 100-150 years ago, most women experienced menopause at 40 years old.
+Modern women menstruate until the age of 50-55.
+This is due to the fact that people’s life expectancy has increased significantly and in many countries it is 70-80 years.
+Therefore, the age at which menstrual cycles begin has also become younger.

-Teenage girls, their parents and, unfortunately, some doctors do not know how irregular menstrual cycles in adolescence is a manifestation of pathology or norm.
-Most often, the results of hormonal examinations differ from the indicators of the norms for an adult woman, however, doctors do not take into account the age of the girls, and prescribe a long hormonal treatment, which not only does not improve the situation, but often aggravates it.
+Teenage girls, their parents and, unfortunately, some doctors do not know to what extent the irregularity of menstrual cycles in adolescence is a manifestation of pathology or normality.
+Most often, the results of hormonal examinations differ from the norms for adult woman However, doctors do not take into account the age of girls, but prescribe long-term hormonal treatment, which not only does not improve the situation, but often worsens it.

-If there is no trust-based contact between adolescent girls and their parents, many adolescent problems, including those related to function reproductive system remain out of the discussion.
-Girls hide about whether missed monthly cycle, how often the linings change, what is the duration of the menstrual cycle.
-Often Additional information about sexual development, adolescent girls receive from their peers, not parents and doctors.
-And this information is highly questionable.
+If there is no contact based on trust between teenage girls and their parents, many adolescent problems, including those related to function reproductive system, remain out of discussion.
+Girls hide about whether they missed monthly cycle, how often the pads are changed, how long the menstrual cycle is.
+Often Additional information Teenage girls receive information about sexual development from their peers, and not from parents and doctors.
+And this information is very dubious.

-Over the past two decades, there has been a lot of research on the topic of menstrual cycles and their irregularities in adolescent girls.
-According to the WHO, 38% of girls had their menstrual cycle from menarche to the second menstrual period for more than 40 days, for 10% for more than 60 days, and for 20% for 20 days.
-The duration of the first menstruation is from 2 to 7 days, but often it takes up to 2 weeks.
+Over the past two decades, a lot of research has been conducted on the topic of menstrual cycles and their disorders in teenage girls.
+According to WHO, 38% of girls had a menstrual cycle from menarche to second menstruation lasting more than 40 days, 10% more than 60 days, and 20% 20 days.
+The duration of the first menstruation ranges from 2 to 7 days, but often lasts up to 2 weeks.

-It was considered erroneous that if girls do not have egg maturation (ovulation), then this is a pathology that must be treated as soon as possible.
-If menstruation begins at age 12, it has been proven that such adolescents will have anovulatory cycles throughout the year or more.
-Anovulation (lack of maturation of the egg) is normal for a teenage girl.
-In adolescent girls, cysts are more often observed on ultrasound, mainly functional cysts that do not require treatment and surgical intervention In most cases.
+It was erroneously believed that if girls do not have egg maturation (ovulation), then this is a pathology that needs to be treated as quickly as possible.
+If menstruation begins at age 12, it has been proven that such adolescents will have anovulatory cycles for a year or more.
+Anovulation (lack of egg maturation) is normal for a teenage girl.
+In teenage girls, cysts are more often observed on ultrasound, mainly functional cysts that do not require treatment and surgical intervention In most cases.

-What doctors and parents don't know?
-What's on the establishment of regular ovulatory cycles takes from 8 to 12 years.
-The process of maturation of the mechanism of regulation of menstrual cycles, or rather, the process of establishing the full function of the reproductive system, which is responsible for reproduction of offspring, has several stages and lasts several years.
-The last stage is the maturation of the hypothalamic-pituitary center for the regulation of sexual development and the work of the reproductive system, and it is this link in the regulation of the menstrual cycle in adolescent girls that is immature for a long period of time, which, from the point of view of human physiology, is the norm for this age and does not require intervention for adjusting this process.
-Formation process last stage the mechanism of regulation of the menstrual cycle ends at about 21-22 years, but in some women it can be delayed.
+What don't doctors and parents know?
+What about establishing regular ovulatory cycles takes from 8 to 12 years.
+The process of maturation of the mechanism for regulating menstrual cycles, or more precisely, the process of establishing the full function of the reproductive system, which is responsible for the reproduction of offspring, has several stages and lasts several years.
+The last stage is the maturation of the hypothalamic-pituitary center for the regulation of sexual development and the functioning of the reproductive system, and it is this link in the regulation of the menstrual cycle in teenage girls that is immature for a long period of time, which, from the point of view of human physiology, is the norm for this age and does not require intervention adjusting this process.
+Formation process last stage The mechanism of regulation of the menstrual cycle ends at approximately 21-22 years, but in some women it may be delayed.

-Translated into English the word "teenager" sounds like a teen or teenager.
-The root of this word has a connection with numbers: thirteen (13), fourteen (14), and so on up to nineteen (19).
-The age from 12 to 20 is considered adolescence abroad.
-In many countries, 21 is the age of full majority.
-And therein lies an important meaning: adolescents are people who go through the stage of maturation, including the stage of sexual development, which ends by the age of 21-22.
-This category of the population has completely different indicators of the norms of the functioning of their body on different levels, in the same way as in pregnant women or in older people.
+Translated into English language the word "teenager" sounds teen or teenager.
+The root of this word has a connection with numbers: thirteen (13), fourteen (14) and so on until nineteen (19).
+The age from 12 to 20 years is considered adolescence abroad.
+In many countries, 21 is the age of majority.
+And therein lies an important meaning: teenagers are people who are going through a stage of maturation, including the stage of sexual development, which ends by the age of 21-22.
+This category of the population has completely different indicators of the norms of functioning of their body on different levels, just like in pregnant women or older people.
 But in most cases, doctors compare the results of examinations of adolescents with the norms of mature age group of people.

-What parents and doctors still don't know?
-Most adolescent menstrual cycles last between 21 and 45 days.
-In an adult woman, the menstrual cycle is considered normal, lasting 14-40 days (on average, 21-35 days).
-The first three years after the onset of menstruation, the cycles last more than 28-35 days, but with age they become shorter, more regular, and are often accompanied by full maturation of the egg.
-The following cycle fluctuations in adolescents are considered the norm:
+What else do parents and doctors not know?
+Most teenage menstrual cycles last between 21 and 45 days.
+In an adult woman, a menstrual cycle lasting 14-40 days is considered normal (on average, 21-35 days).
+The first three years after the onset of menstruation, cycles last more than 28-35 days, but with age they become shorter, more regular, and are more often accompanied by full maturation of the egg.
+The following cycle fluctuations in adolescents are considered normal:

 Fourth year – 24-50 days;

 The individual menstrual cycle is therefore restored no earlier than 19-20 years.
-The duration of her period is 3-7 days, and the girl usually changes 3-6 pads a day.
+The duration of menstruation is 3-7 days, and the girl usually changes 3-6 pads per day.

-However, there are a number of conditions that need attention.
+However, there are a number of conditions that you need to pay attention to.
 These include:

 Lack of menstruation for 6 months or more;